-- The applicant has offered to pay the MVC recommended monetary mitigation for a project of this size of \$106,000 (20% of assessed value of the property) to the Dukes County Regional Housing Authority.
-He asks that the fee be waived if he sells at least 75% of the units (9 units) to year round residents. - The applicant indicates that the sales price could be \$325,000 \$350,000 (for each 2-Br), which is a price range that is within a 2 4 person household earning between 120% 140% AMI for 2008.
-The housing affordability calculations are estimates and do not factor monthly condominium and maintenance fees which could alter the housing affordability calculations.
-Based on conversations with three local realtors, the suggested price range by the applicant is also within or lower than the fair market value of comparable two-bedroom condominiums that have sold within the last six months. - The Applicant has offered to prohibit weekly rental use of the condo units through a deed restriction within the Master Deed of the Condominium Association.
-The Condominium Documents will limit rental periods to a minimum of 30-90 days per rental.
-Furthermore, the Condominium Master Deed would limit the number of rentals per residence to two per year. - This project will result in the only residential housing on the Island and probably in the state, with the exception of deed restricted subsidized housing, that will obey M.G.L.
-Chap.
-59, Sect.
-2a which restricts "Residential Property" to non-transient use and as such this property will not become part of our transient (say weekly) rental housing inventory. - The Applicant said he does not intend to exclude seasonal residents from purchasing the units, (He said he did not think that would be legal). - The condo fee would start at \$50/month and be the business of the Condominium Association. - The Applicant has a different philosophy about how to create "affordable housing" than the conventional methods.
+- The applicant has offered to pay the MVC recommended monetary mitigation for a project of this size of \$106,060 (20% of assessed value of the property) to the Dukes County Regional Housing Authority. - The applicant has agreed to restrict the initial sales price to a maximum of \$350,000, but does not want to restrict future resale prices, or require that potential buyers meet income restrictions. - The sales price range is estimated to be within a 1 3 person household earning between 120% 150% AMI (\$84,000 \$90,000) for 2008. - Based on conversations with three local realtors, the suggested price range by the applicant is also within or lower than the fair market value of comparable two-bedroom condominiums that have sold within the last six months. - The Applicant has offered to prohibit weekly rental use of the condo units through a deed restriction within the Master Deed of the Condominium Association.
+The Condominium Documents will limit rental periods to a minimum of 30 days per rental.
+Furthermore, the Condominium Master Deed would limit the number of rentals per residence to two per year. - The Applicant said he does not intend to exclude seasonal residents from purchasing the units.
+(He said he did not think that would be legal). - The condo fee would start at \$50/month and be the business of the Condominium Association. - The Applicant has a different philosophy about how to create "affordable housing" than the conventional methods.
 He believes that the housing market is artificially influenced by the common practice of allowing houses to be used as businesses through the rental market.
 Houses rented out at high rates during the summer season drive up the values of all houses.
 He maintains that this project will result in the only residential housing on the Island and probably in the state, with the exception of deed restricted subsidized housing, that will obey M.G.L.
 Chap.
 59, Sect.

-2a which restricts "Residential Property" to non-transient use and as such this property will not become part of our transient (say weekly) rental housing inventory. - The Applicant would like to note that this is not a subsidized project.
+2a which restricts "Residential Property" to non-transient use and as such this property will not become part of our transient (say weekly) rental housing inventory.

+• The Applicant would like to note that this is not a subsidized project.